CSU-KangHu/HiTE/README.md

 ## <a name="ER"></a>Experiment reproduction

-The quantitative experimental results from the HiTE paper, such as Fig. 2 and Supplementary Table 2, can be reproduced following the [Experiment reproduction](https://github.com/CSU-KangHu/HiTE/wiki/Experiment-reproduction).
+The quantitative experimental results from the HiTE paper can be reproduced following the [Experiment reproduction](https://github.com/CSU-KangHu/HiTE/wiki/Experiment-reproduction).

 ## <a name="QA"></a>More tutorials
 You may want to check out this [Wiki](https://github.com/CSU-KangHu/HiTE/wiki) page for more tutorials.